 It is notable that the A7 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D3400 does not provide wifi capability.

-Both the D3400 and the A7 II have been discontinued, but can regularly be found used on eBay.
+Both the D3400 and the A7 II have been discontinued, but can regularly be found used on ebay.
 The A7 II was replaced by the Sony A7 III, while the D3400 was followed by the Nikon D3500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D3400 Manual (free pdf) or the online Sony A7 II Manual.
+Further information on the features and operation of the D3400 and A7 II can be found, respectively, in the Nikon D3400 Manual (free pdf) or the online Sony A7 II Manual.

 So what is the bottom line?
 Which of the two cameras – the Nikon D3400 or the Sony A7 II – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.